sign-language-processing/sign-language-processing.github.io/README.md

 To build the page locally, run `make`.

-Make sure you have [pandoc](https://pandoc.org/) installed, version 2.11 or greater.
+Make sure you have [pandoc](https://pandoc.org/) installed.
+If you see "unknown option: --citeproc", you may need to install [the latest version directly](https://github.com/jgm/pandoc/releases/latest) rather than with `apt`.

 ## Development
 To continuously build the page locally, listening to changes, run: